On the extended Whittaker category

 Amongst the elements of $\ch$, there are $2^r$ special ones that will play a role in the sequel.
 They are in bijection with subsets of $\{\alpha_1 \ldots, \alpha_r\}$ (equivalently, subsets of the Dynkin diagram $\I$) and correspond to setting $f_i=1$ or $f_i=0$ in (\ref{eqn:characters=K^r}) for each $i \in \I$.
 In turn, subsets of $\I$ parametrize standard parabolics subgroups of $G$: for each $\I_M \subseteq \I$, let $P$ be the standard parabolic whose Levi decomposition is $M \ltimes U_P$, where $M \supseteq T$ has simple roots corresponding to $\I_M$.
 Denote by $\chi_{G,P}$ the corresponding character.
 For instance, $\chi_{G,B} =0$ whereas $\chi_{G,G}$ is maximally non-degenerate.

 \sssec{} The action of $T(K)$ on $N(\AA)$ preserves $N(K)$, whence $T(K)$ acts on $\ch$ too.
 Recall that $G$ is assumed to have connected center (e.g., $G= GL_n$, $PGL_n$).
-Then, the $T(K)$-orbits of $\ch$ are in bijection with the set of standard parabolics:
+This condition guarantees that the $T(K)$-orbits of $\ch$ are in bijection with the set of standard parabolics: